Lou Pickney's Homepage

 September 11, 2011

 Note: Before I had ever heard the term "blogging", I began an online commentary on this website in April 2000.
 You can read my original 9/11/2001 story online.
-Though, looking back at it ten years later, here is some additional information to go with it, some I've never written about before.
+Looking back at it ten years later, here is some additional information to go with it, some of which I've never written about before.

 To properly understand my story of what happened on September 11, 2001, it's important that I provide some context on where I was at the time and how I made it there.
 On the morning of 9/11/2001, I was less than six months into a job working as a producer on the morning show at WTSP-TV (10 News) in the Tampa/St. Petersburg, FL market.
 I had turned 24 years old less than a month before, and I was both the youngest producer and the most recently hired producer at 10 News at that time.

 It was part hard work, part good fortune, and part finances that worked into me working as a full-fledged producer so young in a market as large at Tampa.
-In high school I was fortunate enough to work for The Tennessean newspaper, writing a music review column for the paper.
-In college I worked in radio at 91.5 WUEV (UE's owned-and-operated station) and in TV working as a production assistant at WEHT-TV (News 25), the ABC affiliate in town.
+In high school I was fortunate enough to work for The Tennessean newspaper where I wrote a music review column.
+In college I worked in radio at 91.5 WUEV (UE's owned-and-operated station) and in television working as a production assistant at WEHT-TV (News 25), the ABC affiliate in town.

 Two major events marked my year-and-a-half in Huntington: Y2K and the 2000 Presidential election.
 Y2K ended up being a non-story, hype and fear but ultimately no widespread problems, as had been feared.
 The 2000 Presidential election was a marathon work day for me; I came in much earlier than normal figuring I'd need the extra time to craft my newscast.
 As the night wore on, there were projections made of both Al Gore and George W. Bush winning the election.